bplmaps/lmec-main-site/content/articles/Highlights-from-From-The-Vault-Commodities.md

   - from the vault
 ---

-> On June 9, we hosted [From The Vault: Commodities](https://www.leventhalmap.org/event/from-the-vault-collections-showing-commodities/)! *From The Vault* is a biweekly event series showing collections objects selected by Map Center staff.
+> On June 9, we hosted [From The Vault: Commodities](https://www.leventhalmap.org/event/from-the-vault-collections-showing-commodities/)! *From The Vault* is a biweekly event series showing collections objects selected by Leventhal Center staff.
 For this edition the series, we looked at objects that were created for or within a school environment.

 #### *Los Recursos de los Estados Unidos* (1940-1945)